-The splash screen also allows you to select the SCSI I/O mode (if more than one option is available).
+The splash screen also lets you select the SCSI I/O mode (if more than one option is available).
 If you are installing a hardware device, the Installation Check feature displays an HTML help screen that provides instruction on common setup and device verification steps.

-× 6 hp StorageWorks library and tape tools - Version 3.2 CAUTION: Running this application while other software is accessing the storage devices can cause unpredictable results and adversely affect the operation of the storage software.
-Please stop any storage appli application. cations before continuir ng, or exit this -1/0 Mod Exit now Select the - ⊧1/O mode.
+hp L&TT - Sl artup × hp StorageWorks library and tape tools - Version 3.3 6 CAUTION: Running this application while other software is accessing the storage devices can cause unpredictable results and adversely affect the operation of the storage software.
+Please stop any storage application. cations before continuin g, or exit this Exit now - : I/O mode.
 Use the default, unless you e problems.
-See the "Help" button for ○ I/O Mode - NT Miniport ○ I/O Mode - ASPI Help ion Check t this feature if you would like help preparin g for or verifying your product in: stallation. 🔲 Skipt his dialog in the future Continue
+See the "Help" button for mation.
+I/O Mode - NT Miniport I/O Mode - ASPI Help Installation Check Select this feature if you would like help preparing for or verifying your product installation. 🗖 Skipt his dialog in the future Continue